 We didn’t visit every spot in the city since we only had a day and a half there, but I’ll give my best recommendation in order that I think that works out the best if you only have a short time there (highlighted by the stars in the map).

 - Oyama Jinja Shrine

 Omicho Market (近江町市場)

-If you are coming from Tokyo area, the train ride takes about 2.5 hours.
-If you leave in the morning you’re likely to arrive around lunch time.
+If you are coming from the Tokyo area, the train ride takes about 2.5 hours.
+If you leave in the morning you’re likely to arrive around lunchtime.
 Let’s go grab some food at Omicho Market (近江町市場).
 From the main entrance of the Kanazawa station, you’ll want to board the LL route at Bus Stop #7 and get off the first stop at LL1.

 Omicho market has been around for close to 300 years and carries a huge variety of seafood and produce.

 The seafood stands had all types of fish we don’t usually see in the U.S. As Kanazawa is close to the Japan Sea, it is known for its abundance of seafood varieties.
 One really cool thing we saw was when the fishmonger scraped tuna meat off its bone to give to the crowd.

 Besides food stands, there are also flower shops and various stands that carried local specialty.

 For lunch, we went to the highly reviewed Yamasan (山さん) and the sushi was fantastic.

 The seafood was super fresh and the fish tasted sweet.
 Kanazawa is famous for its seafood and we weren’t disappointed.